Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: System Model

 For range-based localization schemes, the overall positioning error depends on the statistics of the ranging errors ($w_i, i=1,2,\cdots,N$), as well as the anchor coordinates relative to the target.
 The Cram{\'e}r-Rao Lower Bound (CRLB) for the localization error\footnote{This quantity is often also referred to as the Positioning Error Bound (PEB) in the literature.} under (\ref{eq:range_error_model}) is given by \cite{Torrieri_Stat_Lclze_TAES_1984}

+In real-world scenarios, multipath scattering in NLoS conditions is the primary source of range bias $b_i$ \cite{Dardari_Win_UWB_Ranging_ProcIEEE_2009}, and the received signal SNR is the primary source of the unbiased range error ($w_i - b_i$) \cite{Gezici_Poor_UWB_Posn_ProcIEEE_2009}.
 In this paper, we focus on ToA-based localization of far-away targets outside the convex hull of the anchor locations (henceforth referred to as `beyond convex hull' localization scenarios) \cite{Rao_SRA_GDOP_Scale_Dimn_Adapt_2021}.
-For far-away targets, we assume that \begin{itemize} \item the bias of the range error on each anchor is the same, i.e. $b_i = b\ \forall i=1,2,\cdots,N$, and \item the unbiased range error $(w_i - b_i)$ on each anchor are uncorrelated random variables. \end{itemize} Equal range bias for a far-away target is plausible since the multipath scattering geometry is likely to be highly correlated for all the anchors.
-Under these assumptions, we get $\bm{W} = (b^2 + \sigma^2_w) \bm{I}_{\bm{N}}$ and the CRLB expression in (\ref{eq:CRLB_for_TOA_under_Gaussian_error}) simplifies to
+When the target is very far from the anchors, the received signal's SNR at all anchors tends to be the same.
+Furthermore, the multipath scattering geometry also tends to be similar, resulting in the same range bias at all anchors\footnote{Indeed, this model is exceedingly used in the optimal anchor placement literature \cite{Nguyen_Optim_ToA_Multistatic_TSP_2016, Schloemann_Dhillon_WCL_2016, Sheng_Optim_Anch_Plcmnt_TSP_2019}.
+In addition, this model can be simplified further by ignoring the range bias in LoS conditions \cite{Dardari_Win_UWB_Ranging_ProcIEEE_2009, Gezici_Poor_UWB_Posn_ProcIEEE_2009, Alsindi_RangeErr_Meas_UWB_Ind_TVT_2009}.}.
+Hence, for far-away targets, we assume that \begin{itemize} \item the bias of the range error on each anchor is the same, i.e. $b_i = b\ \forall i=1,2,\cdots,N$, and \item the unbiased range error $(w_i - b_i)$ on each anchor are i.i.d. normal random variables. \end{itemize} Under these assumptions, we get $\bm{W} = (b^2 + \sigma^2_w) \bm{I}_{\bm{N}}$ and the CRLB expression in (\ref{eq:CRLB_for_TOA_under_Gaussian_error}) simplifies to

 Thus, the positioning error bound (PEB) is given by